MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_shouldrequestprivatepayloads.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.ShouldRequestPrivatePayloads

 ## -description

+Gets or sets a Boolean value indicating whether private payloads should be retrieved from the devices involved in this Quality of Service (QoS) measurement.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+When `true`, private payloads are retrieved.

 ## -remarks